A comprehensive guide to selling your art online in 2017. Find out our top picks & the most popular websites to sell art online…

 They have a really useful search interface where buyers can narrow down the art by dozens of criteria from materials to subject to price.
 They also frequently curate work by theme, run contests and promote community building features where you can follow others artists and (most importantly) art collector’s can follow you.

-Still not convinced?
-Amsterdam based artist Daniel Mullen has sold over 30 paintings on Saatchi Art in less than two years.
+Not convinced?
+Amsterdam based artist Daniel Mullen sold over 30 paintings on Saatchi Art in less than two years.
 We talked about his experience here.

 You don’t need to be an established artist, filmmaker or arts collective to create a successful crowdfunding campaign.
 Duncan of Jordanstone graduate Ellis O’Connor raised over £1,000 on Kickstarter for her Northern Isles Expedition just weeks after finishing her degree show.
 Backers (like myself) received original drawings and prints created on the trip which in turn raised money for her project as well as connecting Ellis with potential future collectors.